 Get the opinion of those who have been there before to get an idea of what’s on offer.

 Successful car dealerships will constantly update their stock with new models that deliver contemporary tech as well as improving the older models.
-As a car buyer, you will want a vehicle that ticks all the boxes, from fuel economy to driver comfort features, so seek out a dealer that has a broad selection of innovative motors to choose from.
+As a car buyer, you will want a vehicle that ticks all the boxes, especially cars for Uber.
+From fuel economy to driver comfort features, seek out a dealer that has a broad selection of innovative motors to choose from.

 If you’re looking for a high-quality used car, your dealer will need to run all the relevant checks to ensure there are no issues, such as outstanding payments or repairs that need to be carried out before you make your purchase.

 Companies such as Cap HPI will provide these checks, so look out for documentation from these organisations and ask the sales team who they use and what sort of checks they run.